-Action Description Goal Potential for Loss Reduction Existing (E) or New (N) Priority Status Funding Source STJ-1 Conduct a hydrological study of Coral Bay watershed to propose technically feasible and cost-effective solutions to flooding problems due to storm drain locations, undersized drainage, and lack of consideration of natural drainage guts Goal 4 М E 2 Application has been submitted and is pending review under Advance Assistance (DPNR) HMGP STJ-2 Evaluate and construct drainage improvements to eliminate localized flooding at the lower end of -Carolina Gut at Little Plantation where natural storm flows in the catchment area have been altered by construction and improper siting of structures Goal 4 н E 6 Potentially part of Ridge to Reef PA, HMGP &/or FHWA ST-3 Construct drainage improvements to eliminate localized flooding at Pond Mouth at intersection of Rt.
+Action Description Goals Potential for Loss Reduction Existing (E) or New (N) Priority Status Funding STJ-1 Conduct a hydrological study of Coral Bay watershed to propose technically feasible and cost-effective solutions to flooding problems due to storm drain locations, undersized drainage, and lack of consideration of natural drainage guts Goal 4 М E 2 Application has been submitted and is pending review under Advance Assistance (DPNR) HMGP STJ-2 Evaluate and construct drainage improvements to eliminate localized flooding at the lower end of -Carolina Gut at Little Plantation where natural storm flows in the catchment area have been altered by construction and improper siting of structures Goal 4 Н E 6 Potentially part of Ridge to Reef PA, HMGP &/or FHWA ST-3 Construct drainage improvements to eliminate localized flooding at Pond Mouth at intersection of Rt.
 102 and Rt.
 105 Goal 4 Н E 7 Potentially part of Ridge to Reef PA, HMGP &/or FHWA STJ-4 Implementing a slope stabilization program to reduce damage and blockage of roads during windstorm and flooding events.
-A program establishment of more stable and cut and fill slopes, removal of material that may be subject to landslide and rock fall events, re-vegetation of disturbed slopes, etc. Goal 2 Н E 8 Slope Stabilization Ironwood in Coral Bay НМСР STJ-5 Evaluate and construct drainage improvements to eliminate localized flooding along Route 20 southbound in Coral Bay (Estate Carolina) Goal 2 Н E 11 Potentially part of Ridge to Reef PA, HMGP &/or FHWA STJ-6 Increase fuel capacity of the Myra Keating Health Clinic Emergency power and generator unit Goal 2 Н E 5 Ongoing project under review PA STJ-7 Provide an alternate power generation substation for Coral Bay to ensure that there is adequate power source for all public services and critical facilities on the east end of the island Goal 2 Н E 4 STJ-8 Construct underground feeders from the St. John substation to various termination points within Cruz Bay to mitigate damages to hurricane winds and ensure rapid recovery and return to normal service Goal 2 Н E 9 Submarine cable from Cruz Bay to Coral Bay
+A program establishment of more stable and cut and fill slopes, removal of material that may be subject to landslide and rock fall events, re-vegetation of disturbed slopes, etc. Goal 2 Н E 8 Slope Stabilization Ironwood in Coral Bay НМБР

+Action Description Goals Potential for Loss Reduction Existing (E) or New (N) Priority Status Funding STJ-5 Evaluate and construct drainage improvements to eliminate localized flooding along Route 20 southbound in Coral Bay (Estate Carolina) Goal 2 Н E 11 Potentially part of Ridge to Reef PA, HMGP &/or FHWA STJ-6 Increase fuel capacity of the Myra Keating Health Clinic Emergency power and generator unit Goal 2 н E 5 Ongoing project under review РА STJ-7 Provide an alternate power generation substation for Coral Bay to ensure that there is adequate power source for all public services and critical facilities on the east end of the island Goal 2 Н E 4 STJ-8 Construct underground feeders from the St. John substation to various termination points within Cruz Bay to mitigate damages to hurricane winds and ensure rapid recovery and return to normal service Goal 2 Н E 9 Submarine cable from Cruz Bay to Coral Bay STJ-9 Improve drainage infrastructure (Box Culverts) at WAPA building and treatment plant, while addressing potential secondary impacts to wetlands Goal 2 Н E 10 Potentially part of Ridge to Reef PA, HMGP &/or FHWA STJ-10 Coordinate with the National Park Service for the construction of appropriate drainage system improvements to eliminate localized flooding along Route 20 in Maho Bay Goal 2 Н E 12 Potentially part of Ridge to Reef PA, HMGP &/or FHWA

-Action Description Goal Potential for Loss Reduction Existing (E) or New (N) Priority Status Funding Source STJ-9 Improve drainage infrastructure (Box Culverts) at WAPA building and treatment plant, while addressing potential secondary impacts to wetlands Goal 2 н E 10 Potentially part of Ridge to Reef PA, HMGP &/or FHWA STJ-10 Coordinate with the National Park Service for the construction of appropriate drainage system improvements to eliminate localized flooding along Route 20 in Maho Bay Goal 2 н E 12 Potentially part of Ridge to Reef PA, HMGP &/or FHWA STJ-11 Resolve flooding concerns from inadequate drainage at Cruz Bay Fire Station Goal 4 М N 3 Potential drainage solution.
-Coordination ongoing with DPW to identify additional potential funding streams НМСР STJ-12 Functional replacement and relocation of the Fire Station in Coral Bay due to multiple coastal hazards and structural issues of this critical facility resulting from subsidence Goal 2 Н N 1
+Action Description Goals Potential for Loss Reduction Existing (E) or New (N) Priority Status Funding STJ-11 Resolve flooding concerns from inadequate drainage at Cruz Bay Fire Station Goal 4 М N 3 Potential drainage solution.
+Coordination ongoing with DPW to identify additional potential funding streams HMGP STJ-12 Functional replacement and relocation of the Fire Station in Coral Bay due to multiple coastal hazards and structural issues of this critical facility resulting from subsidence Goal 2 н N 1